get-convex/convex-docs/docs/dashboard/deployments/logs.md

 You can view the logs for that function in your dashboard by pasting that Request ID into the 'Search logs...' search bar on the [Logs](/docs/dashboard/deployments/logs.md) page of your Convex dashboard.
+Note that because this page is not a complete historical view of logs, you may not find logs for older requests.

 Most error reporting services and log sinks should also be searchable by Request ID.